ABOUT

 The journey is now complete!
 It turned out that the one I saved until last, Wensleydale, needed more than one painting to capture all her character; so I wallowed there for a while, simply enjoying the place and creating four very different paintings in a final very enjoyable series.

 So in all, 52 paintings of 49 Dales.
-Many of the original paintings have already sold, some of the more recent ones are still available.
-All of them are available in some physical form; the list below the images explains how.
+All of them are available as fine art prints, some large, some as mini-prints, and some also as greeting cards.
+The list below the images explains more.

-The question is: how many do you know?
+The question is: how many of the Dales do you know?

 49 Dales…. tributaries in brackets (as supplied to me by YDNP rangers)